matthew-valenti/jompx-org/docs/setup.md

 ???
 Come back to lint.
 Nx has setup instructions: https://nx.dev/guides/eslint

 ## Thoughts:
+Jompx: write less do anything!
+A less-code approach.
 Joins on expressions phase 2.
 Infrastructure as code.
 Explain constructs and levels where Jompx is very high level constructs.